The Dream of Music Streaming

 We all dream of finding our favorite music whenever we want, wherever we are, and however we choose.
 We expect a fair price, that musicians are treated well, and great tools.
 How will this dream be achieved?
 Which one service can meet our expectations?

-We are rather disappointed with Apple Music.
+We are disappointed with Apple Music.
 Surprisingly it runs at a lower “bit rate” (which may affect sound quality) than Spotify: 256Kbps vs Spotify’s 320 Kbps.
 Why would Apple do that?
+Its not innovation.

 Spotify Has Become the Standard